JaminEwell/Tic-Tac-Toe-Java/README.md

 # Tic-Tac-Toe-Java

-This is a Tic Tac Toe Project I built
+This is a Tic Tac Toe Project I built.
+Game is based on the traditional tic tac toe rules.

 Technologies: